ImgBotApp/InternetNL/detail/web/tls/https-hsts/verdict/bad_en.md

-Your web server does *not* offer a HSTS policy.
+Your web server does *not* offer an HSTS policy.